rayshee254/PLP-FINAL-PROJECT/README.md

 ---

-### 🧠 Features
+### ✨ Enhanced Features

-- Automatic transcription using Whisper
+- **Automatic Transcription:** Powered by OpenAI's Whisper for high accuracy, even with technical terminology.
-- AI-powered summarization using DistilBART
+- **AI-Powered Summarization:** Uses a fine-tuned model (e.g., DistilBART) to generate concise, bullet-point summaries from long lectures.
-- Bullet-point formatting for clarity
+- **Live Recording:** Built-in functionality to record audio directly within the app.
-- PDF export with clean layout
+- **PDF Export:** Download a neatly formatted PDF containing both the full transcript and the summary for offline use.
-- Gradio interface with public sharing
+- **Web Interface:** A user-friendly Gradio app that can be shared via a public URL for easy access from any device.

 ---